Scott 800-B6 Radio/TV/Phono Console (1948)

 voltage where it didn't belong, instantly blowing the little capacitor.

-Grumbling, I replaced the blown capacitor and carefully inserted the tube in the correct
+Grumbling, I replaced the blown capacitor and inserted the tube correctly.

 Although the radio seemed functionally solid, I noticed a small amount of "amplifier hum" in